raphaellueckl/inschpektor/readme.md

 ### Bugs

-- When you are entering a nickname for a node, it can vanish because the regular "getNeighbors"-call resets the list (including what the user already typed).
+- When you are entering a nickname for a node, it can vanish because the regular "getNeighbors"-call resets the list (including what you already typed).

-### Supported
-- ✓ Https node support
-- ✓ View neighbors
-- ✓ Add / Remove neighbors
-- ✓ Write directly to iri config
-- ✓ NPM runnable app
-- ✓ Fetch info about hosted node

 -------